Ukrainian refugee camp in Mexico's capital to close - NewsBreak

 Ukrainian refugee camp in Mexico's capital to close

-MEXICO CITY — (AP) — Organizers of a camp for Ukrainian refugees who had traveled to Mexico said Tuesday they will soon close it and discouraged Ukrainians still in Europe from traveling to Mexico as they try to enter the United States.
+Organizers of a camp for Ukrainian refugees who had traveled to Mexico said Tuesday they will soon close it and discouraged Ukrainians still in Europe from traveling to Mexico as they try to enter the United States .

 “We are asking people from Europe, Ukrainians, to go through the program from Europe, do not come to Mexico because it is much more expensive for them, it is a lot of traveling,” Polo said.
 The camp will close by June 1, but Ukrainians remaining in Mexico will continue receiving support.